devops329/devops/instruction/deliverable7Environments/deliverable7Environments.md

 └── 20240623.103266
 ```

 Go ahead and open up the `ci.yml` file for your fork of `jwt-pizza`.
 The first change you need to use the version ID when you copy the package to S3.
-To do this you just need to the version ID as to the bucket path in the **deploy** job.
+To do this you just need to provide the version ID as part of the bucket path in the **deploy** job.
 You can also delete the line that does the CloudFront cache invalidation since you will need to do a version specific invalidation after the distribution for the release has been distributed.

 ```yml
 - name: Push to AWS S3